osu-xai/sc2env/README.md

 ## Starcraft RL

-An example StarCraftII reinforcement learning task, in the style of an OpenAI Gym environment.
+A selection of StarCraftII reinforcement learning environments for strategic learning.
 Runs on Ubuntu 16.04.

 ## Installation